Xiaoyang-Xie/Xiaoyang-Xie.github.io/_pages/cv.md

 Publications
 ======
-1. **An efficient fifth-order interpolation-based Hermite WENO scheme for hyperbolic conservation laws** (in submission, first author)
+1. **An efficient fifth-order interpolation-based Hermite WENO scheme for hyperbolic conservation laws** (in submission to Journal of Computational Physics, first author)
 2. **Regularized Dynamic Mode Decomposition Algorithm for Time Sequence Predictions** (accepted by Theoretical and Applied Mechanics Letters, first author)